Lockheed Martin F-35 Lightning II Israeli procurement: Procurement Timeline

 Israel has planned to send pilots to train in the United States in 2017 then return to Israel with the 20 jets in 2018.

 According to a 7 July 2011 Aviation Week article, the United States has agreed to allow Israeli F-35s to be rewired so that Israeli electronic warfare systems can be installed on the aircraft.
 That would allow Israel to gradually add indigenous EW sensors and countermeasures on its fighters once it receives its first squadron.
 With that deal in hand, officials for both the IAF and Lockheed Martin expect the $2.7 billion contract for the procurement of 19 or 20 F-35As will be signed by early 2012.

 "I believe that Israel could receive its first F-35s in late 2016," said Tom Burbage, Lockheed Martin's general manager of the F-35 program.
 A senior IAF official, who until then was concerned about delays in the program, said that the schedule agreed upon is "very satisfactory."
 Israel insisted that only its own EW systems would be suitable to meet the developing anti-aircraft threat in the region, such as the deployment of SA-17 and SA-22 air defense systems in Syria.
 But now, claimed the official, "the F-35s we will receive will be more than ready to meet those threats."

-The IAF initially presented a long list of unique and costly requirements for the JSF, but it has accepted that its first F-35s will be almost identical to those of the U.S. Air Force, with only Israeli command, control, computers, communications and intelligence systems installed in them.
+The IAF initially presented a long list of unique and costly requirements for the JSF, but it has accepted that its first F-35s will be almost identical to those of the United States Air Force, with only Israeli command, control, computers, communications and intelligence systems installed in them.
 The plans to add Israeli EW systems, air-to-air and air-to-ground munitions as well as an external fuel tank, were approved in principle but were deferred in order to protect the budgetary framework and delivery schedule.

 According to the program schedule at that time, Israeli F-35s was to be manufactured within the seventh and eighth low-rate initial production (LRIP) lot.
 The LRIP 5 cost was being negotiated by the Pentagon and Lockheed Martin.
 "Israel could still be the first international customer to receive the JSF," said Burbage.
 One issue that remained to be settled between the two countries is when IAF crews would begin training on the F-35s and on whose platforms.
 Burbage said that training could commence in 2016, but it is for the Pentagon to decide which aircraft was to be made available for Israeli training.